r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 Whatever her reasons for doing so may be, Akuta Hinako remains fiercely determined to eradicate us.

 **Holmes:**
-So much so that she tried to assassinate{(M) Mr. /(F) Ms. } Fujimaru in the dead of night against Qin Shi Huang's wishes.
+So much so that she tried to assassinate[♂ Mr. /♀ Ms. ] Fujimaru in the dead of night against Qin Shi Huang's wishes.

 **Da Vinci:**
 Obviously, Akuta and Qin Shi Huang aren't exactly BFFs at the moment...